 Latvia's VAT rate: 21%

-Latvia applies a standard VAT rate of 21%, placing it between Estonia (22%) and countries like Germany (19%) on the EU scale.
-For UK sellers, 21% VAT on orders above the €150 threshold produces a meaningful but not excessive on-delivery charge.
-On a £121 order (product plus shipping), the VAT component is £25 — comparable to Czech Republic and Lithuania, which also apply 21% rates.
+Latvia applies a standard VAT rate of 21%, below Estonia's 24% and above Germany's 19% on the EU scale.
+For UK sellers without IOSS, that 21% is collected on delivery whatever the order value.
+On a £121 order (product plus shipping), the VAT component is £25 — roughly £31 at the door once the carrier's handling fee is added, and comparable to Czech Republic and Lithuania, which also apply 21% rates.

 Import duty on UK goods